iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 - I deliver **small, testable increments** that can be demonstrated end-to-end (even in a test environment), and I use demos to validate direction early (I show working behaviour against acceptance criteria, I confirm that stakeholders accept what they see, and I capture feedback as specific backlog updates rather than informal comments).
   - *Example:* I demo a feature slice that proves the critical flow works, I show the failure-mode handling (timeout, validation error, retry), and I confirm whether the Product Owner wants adjustments before we build further.

-- I keep **one source of truth** for scope and priorities (the Product Backlog), and I keep work visible on a board with explicit states so everyone can see progress and risk clearly and consistently (what is started, what is blocked, what is waiting for review or test, and what is truly Done).
+- I keep **one source of truth** for overall scope and priorities (the Product Backlog, ordered by the Product Owner).
+At Sprint Planning we select a subset of Ready items from the Product Backlog to form the Sprint Backlog (the committed scope for that sprint), and we execute and track that work on a board with explicit states so everyone can see progress and risk clearly and consistently (what is started, what is blocked, what is waiting for review or test, and what is truly Done).
-  - I treat the backlog as the place where scope decisions live (what is in, what is out, what is next).
+  - I treat the Product Backlog as the master list of everything that might be done, and I use it to make scope decisions visible (what is in, what is out, what is next).
-  - I treat the board as the place where execution truth lives (what is started, what is blocked, what is waiting for review/testing, and what is truly Done).
+  - I treat the Sprint Backlog as the sprint’s committed slice of the Product Backlog, and I use the board to show execution truth during the sprint (what is in progress, what is blocked, and what is completed to the Definition of Done).
-  - *Example board states:* Ready → In Progress → In Review → In Test → Done (where “Done” means it meets the Definition of Done and includes evidence).
+  - *Example board states:* To Do (DoR passed) → In Progress → In Review → In Test → Done (where “Done” means it meets the Definition of Done and includes evidence).

-- I protect flow and predictability by limiting **WIP (Work In Progress)** and by removing blockers quickly, because starting more work does not mean we are making progress.
+- I protect flow and predictability by limiting **WIP (Work In Progress)** and by removing blockers quickly so the team can keep moving toward the Sprint Goal, because starting more work does not mean we are making progress.
   - I limit how many items can be “In Progress” at the same time, and I prefer finishing work before starting new work.
   - I treat blockers as time-sensitive risks (I name the unblocker, I set a deadline, and I escalate when the deadline is at risk).
   - *Example:* If QA testing is the bottleneck, I stop pulling new development work and I shift effort to fix defects and clear the test queue.